top of page

 From the Developers

-We have made every effort to create a user-friendly and intuitive application.
+We made every effort to create a user-friendly and intuitive application.
 However, we recommend that you spend some time reading this User Manual to get the most out of the Antenna Pattern Editor.

 Features

-Antenna pattern file is a simple text or XML file that describes the main characteristics of the antennas - radiation patterns, gain, frequency range, name, manufacturer and other data.
-These files are used in various radio planning tools including our RadioPlanner, Indoor RadioPlanner and MLinkPlanner.
+An antenna pattern file is a simple text or XML file that describes the main characteristics of an antenna - radiation patterns, gain, frequency range, name, manufacturer, and other data.
+These files are used in various radio planning tools including our RadioPlanner, Indoor RadioPlanner, MLinkPlanner and EMF Planner.

 Due to the large number of antenna pattern file formats, it often happens that an antenna pattern file in the exact format you need is not available.
-In this case, using the Antenna Pattern Editor, you can easily convert the file to the format you need.
+In this case, using Antenna Pattern Editor, you can easily convert the file to the format you need.

 Features: